Fullness — or the experience of physical satiation — is a challenging area for many people in recovery from dieting or disordered eating.

 It can be tough to know when to stop eating when you’re accustomed to external directives.
 These might include things such as portion size, a points count, or conditioned behaviours (e.g. clean plate.)
 Knowing when and how to do this for yourself takes practice and experience.
 The foundational skills required to stop eating at comfortable fullness and to have a choice over your eating can take time to develop.

-Fullness is even more complicated when you have a history of trauma and embodiment doesn’t feel safe.
+Fullness is even more complicated when you have a history of trauma, and embodiment doesn’t feel safe.

 I want you to know that it’s okay if you don’t experience fullness cues or need to rely on mechanical eating (e.g. eating every few hours).
 Feeling and stopping at fullness isn’t a requirement for becoming an Intuitive Eater or recovering from dieting.
-There can be a number of reasons as to why you don’t feel full, find the sensation of fullness intolerable, or experience difficulty stopping once you start eating.
+There can be several reasons as to why you don’t feel full, find the sensation of fullness intolerable, or experience difficulty stopping once you start eating.

-It can also take several months to re-gain fullness cues after a history of malnourishment.
+It can also take several months to regain fullness cues after a history of malnourishment.

 What is fullness?

 Fullness refers to physical satiation.
-While many of us think of fullness in binary terms (full or not full), fullness lies on a spectrum.
-Comfortable or pleasant fullness generally falls somewhere between the absence of hunger and Thanksgiving full.
+While many of us think of fullness in binary terms (complete or not full), fullness lies on a spectrum.
+Comfortable or pleasant fullness generally falls somewhere between the absence of hunger and Thanksgiving fullness.
 However, keep in mind that everyone’s experience with satiation is different.
 There is no “perfect” stopping point.
 Depending on the foods you’re eating, your hunger level, the last time you ate, and other factors, you may stop eating at different places along the spectrum.
 This is totally okay!
 Personally, I think the goal of identifying and responding to our fullness cues isn’t “perfection,” but connection.

-• Pressure in the stomach
+- Pressure in the stomach

-• Felt sense of “enoughness”
+- Felt sense of “enoughness.”

-• Mild discomfort
+- Mild discomfort

-• Disinterest in food
+- Disinterest in food

-• Sluggishness
+- Sluggishness

-• Reduced preoccupation with food
+- Reduced preoccupation with food

 If you’ve been dieting for a while or are used to under-eating, eating until fullness can be a bit of an adjustment.
 It’s incredibly common for dieters to spend most of their time suppressing hunger or eating just enough to take the edge off.
 Feeling full and satisfied can be brand new.